wicketbr/BandTogether/README.md

 When the application is first started it will create a Data folder in the same location as the application (unless you have specified another location using the -f command line parameter).
-In the Data folder folders will be created for storing items for Audio, Backgrounds, Images, Languages, SetLists, Slideshows, SongBooks, Users, and Videos.
+In the Data folder folders will be created for storing items for Audio, Backgrounds, Images, Languages, SetLists, SheetMusic, Slideshows, SongBooks, Users, and Videos.
 All application data is stored in JSON files, which are plain text files that can easily be edited with any text editor.

-If the folders don't exist and are being created then sample media items will be created in the Backgrounds, Images, and Slideshows folders and a sample set list will be created and will include samples of most set list item types.
+If the folders don't exist and are being created then sample media items will be created in the Backgrounds, Images, SheetMusic, and Slideshows folders and a sample set list will be created and will include samples of most set list item types.

 If you wish to force the URL that the app will run as you can modify the LaunchUrl